 The world can be a very dangerous place.
 Both soldiers and law enforcement officers are expected to make the correct decisions with excellent marksmanship in split-second life-and-death situations.
-The better and more realistic the training, the greater the chance the trainee will succeed when lives hang in the balance and threats are real.
+Virtra contends that the better and more realistic the training, the greater the chance the trainee will succeed when lives hang in the balance and threats are real.